thebeebs/devstarworkshop/instructions/narrative.md

 <img align="left" src="images/spyGalenErso.png" width = "60px">

 Fortunately, one of our companions is a spy, Galen Erso, and have managed to sneak into the Death Star.
-During our mission, he will report valueable information that might help us bring down the Death Star!
+During our missions, he will report valueable information that might help us bring down the Death Star!

 ## How to play ##